Back to Blog

 • IRATA Level 2+

-• Coded welding certifications (relevant to target industry — 6G pipe, structural steel, etc.)
+• Coded welding certifications (6G pipe, structural steel, etc.)

 6. Bridge and Infrastructure Inspection